djimenezab/GESTRP/replit.md

 - **cursos**: Records worker training and certifications.
 - **accidentes**: Documents workplace incidents, including severity, type, date, time, and location.
 - **epis_fichas_ev**: Manages a catalog of EPI names for evaluation sheets.
+- **zonas_trabajo**: Manages work zones that can be assigned to workers and equipment.
+- **usuarios**: System users with hashed passwords and three access levels (AdminGral, Administrador, Usuario).
 - **equipos**: Manages equipment and machinery with associated files and mandatory EPIs.
 - **epiDocumentos**: Tracks uploaded documentation for EPIs.
 Type safety is enforced through Zod schemas generated from Drizzle schemas.